Alabama: St. James Hotel, Selma

 There’s apparently the apparition of a gentleman often seen on the inn’s balcony, always wearing a tweed suit; a woman in white who likes to explore the whole hotel, appearing in rooms and walking hallways; and also a child who often appears in the inn’s basement.

-Built in 1888 as a railroad stopover, the Historic Calumet Hotel in Pipestone Minnesota is one of Missouri’s most historic and most certainly haunted hotels.
+Built in 1888 as a railroad stopover, the Historic Calumet Hotel in Pipestone, Minnesota, is one of Missouri’s most historical and most certainly haunted hotels.

 Located at the corner of Main Street and Hiawatha Avenue, the building is not the first to grace this address, and it perhaps explains why there may be more cause for ghostly activity.

 The original three-story, wood-framed building was destroyed by fire in 1886, claiming Rev. Alfred Stoddard Orcutt’s life.
 Another fire was to engulf the hotel on Valentine’s Day 1944, claiming the life of a guest named Chris E. Herschberger.

 Paranormal goings-on at the hotel are rife, but there is a particular concentration on Room 308, the room where Herschberger died that fateful night in 1944.